ckormanyos/wide-integer/README.md

 Inclusion of a single C++11 header file is all that is needed.

 # Details
 Wide-Integer has been tested on numerous compilers and is specifically designed for efficiency with small to medium bit counts.
 Supported bit counts include integers `2^n` times `1`, `2`, `3`, `5`, and `7` such as 256, 320, 384, 448, 512, 640, 768, 896, 1024, 1280, 1536, etc. Also smaller and larger bit counts are supported.
-It is even possible to make (not very efficient) versions of `uint24_t` or `uint48_t` if these are required for hardware prototyping or other simulation verification needs.
+It is even possible to make (not very efficient) version of `uint48_t` if this may be useful for hardware prototyping or other simulation verification needs.
 On the high-digit end, Karatsuba multiplication extends the high performance range to thousands of bits.
 Fast long division, however, relies on a classical algorithm and sub-quadratic high-precision division is not yet implemented.

 Portability of the code is another key point of focus.
 Special care has been taken to test in certain high-performance embedded real-time programming environments.
 Tested efficient functionality on the PC and workstation is also present.